-The minimum requirement for the award of credits for a component of the programme shall be specified by the Department or equivalent concerned, with the approval of Faculty, and given to candidates in writing at the beginning of the programme component.
+The minimum requirement for the award of credits for a component of the programme shall be specified by the Department or equivalent concerned and given to candidates in writing at the beginning of the programme component.
 This requirement shall normally include a specified minimum level of compliance with instructions in terms of attendance and completion of work, and a specified minimum level of performance in assessed work.
 Normally no grade or credits shall be awarded to a candidate who has not met this minimum requirement.